 Certifications Expiring December 31, 2017:

-The NRCan NDTCB is currently completing the processing of renewal applications for clients whose NDT certifications will expire on December 31, 2017.
-This process should be completed by March 29, 2018.
+NRCan has completed the processing of renewal requests for clients whose certifications expired on December 31, 2017.

 Please note: All personnel appearing on the Directory of NDT Certified Personnel are currently certified even though they may not have received their updated certification card from the NRCan NDTCB.